Copyright © University of Cambridge. All rights reserved.

 This problem links the general interest about sport with a story for young children about animals.
 Which animal might win each race?

 This is a problem which would be best approached in pairs or small groups of young children along with an adult.
 The introductory "story line" could be enhanced in a retelling.

-After setting the scene you could continue using these pictures and discussing which animals they represent and how that animal moves.
-If the pictures are printed out onto card and cut out they could be used to order the animals in a particular
+After setting the scene you could continue using the pictures and discussing which animals they represent and how that animal moves.
+If the pictures are printed out onto card and cut out they could be used to order the animals in a particular event.

 The idea of this problem is not to reach an "answer" or "solution" but to promote discussion and thinking about how animals move and a likely outcome if they did race, jump and swim.

 After the children have had a go at this problem you might like to discuss and correct the non-scientific aspects.
 Animals do not arrange races.
 They are too busy feeding, staying safe and producing young.
 Caterpillars do get sleepy and change into first a chrysalis and then a butterfly and what the story calls a "sleeping bag" is the outer covering of the chrysalis.

 How does this animal/creature move?

 Which do you think would do best in running/jumping/swimming?
 Why?

 Shall we put the cards into order for the running/jumping/swimming?

 Children could think of zoo or farm animals which would do well in these events.